-Our ethics and compliance policy has strong backing at the highest level of management, and is supported by our Executive Committee (our chief decision-making body), of which our Chief Ethics Officer is a member.
-Resources deployed centrally by the Chief Ethics Officer include a Compliance and Privacy Desk within the Legal and Compliance Department, backed up by compliance reps within entity-level Legal Affairs departments and our Local Legal Desks.
-Our policy is built around the Bouygues group's Code of Ethics and the five Bouygues group compliance programmes.
-Bouygues Construction also provides employees with a practical guide that includes our policies on gifts and hospitality, guidance on patronage and sponsorship, and the rule under which the use of commercial intermediaries is no longer allowed.
-Implementation of the policy is supported by online tools including gift and hospitality reporting, compliance verification databases, and training tools developed in-house.
+Our ethics and compliance policy has strong backing at the highest level of management, and is supported by our Executive Committee (our chief decisionmaking body), of which our Chief Ethics Officer is a member.
+Our Chief Ethics Officer is supported by the Compliance Department, in turn backed up by compliance reps within entity-level Legal Affairs departments and our Local Legal Desks.
+Our policy is built around the Bouygues group's Code of Ethics, the Anti-Corruption Code, and the four Bouygues group compliance programmes.
+Bouygues Construction also provides employees with a Practical Guide to Ethics and Compliance (fully updated in 2022) which includes our policies on gifts and hospitality, guidance on patronage and sponsorship, and the rule under which the use of commercial intermediaries is no longer allowed.
+Implementation of the policy is supported by online tools including gift and hospitality reporting (a new application went live at the end of 2022), compliance verification databases, and training tools developed in-house.

-Employee training and awareness programs are provided on these systems, and performance indicators are presented during entity-level compliance reviews and at meetings of the Bouygues Construction Ethics Committee.
+Employee training and awareness programs are provided through the new ByCompliant training module, and performance indicators are presented during annual compliance reviews at entity and Bouygues Construction level, as well as at meetings of the Bouygues Construction Ethics Committee.